tadvi/zazen-sublime/README.md

 It uses only few mild colors for syntax highlighting.
 Readability is key.

 * Background is slightly off-white.
 Foreground is dark gray.
-* Tested on Google Go and HTML.
+* Tested on Google Go and HTML with Sublime Text 3.
 * Comments are in italic to make them stand out.
-* Tested on Sublime Text 3
+Emphasis here because comments are not executable code.

 Zazen name here implies simplicity.
+Focus on code itself instead of how pretty the code syntax looks like.

 Examples
 ========